 12: Contact Your State’s Attorney

-Bringing a legal expert on board to help address the situation on your behalf, might do the trick.
-As you email your story to news sources, it is imperative to send another to your lawyer.
-Also, remember to “cc” the hospital that treated and billed you.
+Bringing a legal expert on board to help address the situation on your behalf might do the trick.
+As you email your story to news sources, it is imperative to send another to your lawyer, or the state attorney if you feel you have been treated unfairly.
+Always remember to “cc” the hospital that treated and billed you when sending emails to the state’s attorney’s office.
+If the hospital has treated you unfairly and they realize they are about to face consequences, they will most likely act quickly to resolve the dispute.

 13: Demand To See The Contract

-When faced with the unfair media bill and the hospital insisting that you must pay, you should ask to be furnished with the contract that obligates you to pay.
-If there is no written agreement stating the money owed, then you have no legal obligations to settle the unfair bill.
-Keep in mind, that any agreements coupled with consent for treatment forms signed while the patients under duress, are not legally valid.
+When faced with the unfair medical bill and the hospital is insisting that you must pay, you should ask to be supplied with the contract that obligates you to pay their bill.
+If there is no written agreement stating that you agreed to pay the money requested, you may have a stronger argument for not paying.
+Keep in mind, that any agreements signed when you were incapacitated or under duress may also be invalidated, so circumstances matter.
+If you are being treated unfairly a contractual argument can you give you a strong standing to fight the hospital.

 14: Never Pay For Inappropriate Care